UK Stocks-Factors to watch on July 28

 NEW YORK, May 5 Major U.S. stock indexes gained on Friday, with the S&P 500 closing at a record high, as energy stocks tracked a rebound in oil prices and U.S. job creation rose.

 LONDON, July 28 Britain's FTSE 100 index is seen opening around 30 points higher or up 0.46 percent on Tuesday, according to financial bookmakers.
-Futures were up 0.3 percent ahead of the cash market open.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed 1.1 percent lower at 6,505.13 points on Monday, falling for the fifth session in a row in its longest losing streak so far in 2015.